aDecoy/rust-workshop/docs/docs/module4/1_intro.md

 Serde's derive macros automatically implement the `Serialize` and `Deserialize` traits for your types, saving you from writing boilerplate code.

-## Step 3: Implementing Serialization for Your Types
+## Implementing Serialization for Your Types

 To make your types serializable, you add the `Serialize` and `Deserialize` derive macros: